ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a DELETE request to the group-configuration resource, in order to delete that OSCORE group.
 The deletion would be successful only on an inactive OSCORE group.

 That is, the DELETE request actually yields a successful deletion of the OSCORE group, only if the corresponding status parameter 'active' has current value False.
-The Administrator can ensure that, by first performing an update of the group-configuration resource associated to the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.
+The Administrator can ensure that, by first performing an update of the group-configuration resource associated with the OSCORE group (see {{configuration-resource-put}}), and setting the corresponding status parameter 'active' to False.

 If, upon receiving the DELETE request, the current value of the status parameter 'active' is True, the Group Manager MUST respond with a 4.09 (Conflict) response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 8 ("Group currently active").

 After a successful processing of the request above, the Group Manager performs the following actions.

-First, the Group Manager deletes the OSCORE group and deallocates both the group-configuration resource as well as the group-membership resource associated to that group.
+First, the Group Manager deletes the OSCORE group and deallocates both the group-configuration resource as well as the group-membership resource associated with that group.

 Then, the Group Manager replies to the Administrator with a 2.02 (Deleted) response.